andrewcooke/choochoo/docs/impulse.md

 number so it grows more quickly, and we'll give it a shorter time-scale, so it falls back down more quickly.

-With this we explain "being careful" - the idea is to do enough training that Fitness creeps up gradually, but to avoid doing so much that Fatigue gets dangerously high.
-Train, but keep an eye on Fatigue - if it's getting too big, take a break.
+We are modelling "being careful" - the idea is to do enough training that Fitness creeps up gradually, but to avoid doing so much that Fatigue gets dangerously high.
+Train, but keep an eye on Fatigue.
+If it's getting too high, take a break.

 ### Summary